Latest From Blog

 Faith growth in community allows you to learn from others and feel supported as you build relationships.
 Whether it's a Sunday morning pastor-led class in the Fellowship Hall, a Men's or Women's study or a Small Group that meets in a home, there's always someone waiting to journey with you.

-When: Wednesday, August 14, 12 - 1:30PM
+When: Wednesday, April 9, 12 - 1:30PM

-$5 freewill donation at the time of the event.
+$5 freewill donation at the time of the event